 1. The Hybrid Workforce Model

-AI handles first-line detection, bulk removals, and the sheer speed required to process global volumes.
-Humans step in where AI fails: context-heavy decisions, edge cases, appeals, and the provision of labelled data needed to improve future models.
-Quality assurance teams manually verify a sample of both AI and human decisions to detect systematic errors and maintain consistent enforcement across policies.
+AI handles the first line of detection, bulk removals, and the speed required to process large volumes of content globally.
+Humans step in where AI falls short: context-heavy decisions, edge cases, appeals, and the generation of labelled data to improve future models.
+Quality assurance teams manually review samples of both AI and human choices to detect systematic errors and ensure consistent enforcement across policies.

 2. Cost Economics

-A common question is: Why don’t they just hire more people?
-The numbers give a clear answer.
-When human moderators typically earn $20,000–40,000 annually, maintaining a 15,000-person moderation workforce costs well over $600 million each year.
-However, AI systems require significant upfront investment, often $50 million or more.
-Their ongoing costs are lower.
-Over time, the hybrid model becomes the most cost-efficient approach, with most platforms recovering their investment in two to three years as automation reduces manual review workloads.
+Why not just hire more people?
+The numbers tell the story.
+Imagine that human moderators earn $20,000–40,000 annually, and maintaining a 15,000-person workforce costs well over $600 million each year.
+AI systems require a significant upfront investment, for example $50 million or more, but ongoing costs are lower (all depends on the situation, need and scale).
+Over time, the hybrid model becomes the most cost-efficient approach, with automation reducing manual workloads and platforms typically recovering their investment within 2 to 3 years.

 3. Moderator Burnout and Mental Health Crisis